CTSTavarney/ctst-dev/archived_docs/README.md

 For the legacy CTST points data (up to January, 2020), the only documents actually used to generate the new CTST Points Database were the Points Registry documents in the `archived_points_registry` folder (two PDF files, one each for men's and women's points).

-For subsequent (post-2020) events, the CTST Points data is derived from competition entry lists and results for the indivdual Events.
+For subsequent (post-2020) events, the CTST Points data are derived from competition entry lists and results for the indivdual Events.
+The Event Results folder contains documents used to derive Points Registry data for these events.